Introduction

 • APL is a pipe-based language, meaning you can chain multiple operations using the pipe operator (|) to create a data transformation flow.

-• APL is case-sensitive, whereas SQL is not.
+• APL is case-sensitive, whereas SQL isn’t.

 Benefits of migrating from SQL to APL: